The Cannonball Run: Accident

 On June 25, 1980, 24-year-old German American stuntwoman Heidi von Beltz, a former championship skier, stuntwoman, and aspiring actress, was critically injured in a car crash during production of the film.
 The original stunt person had left the production to attend an emergency family illness, and the stunt coordinator Bobby Bass called his then-fiancée von Beltz to the set for a stunt that he said was to be "a piece of cake."
 The car was to be driven by stuntman Jimmy Nickerson, and required him to weave between oncoming vehicles.
 Meanwhile, von Beltz was asked to ride in the passenger seat, operating a smoke machine, giving the impression the car was on fire.

 The car, an Aston Martin, had been beset with mechanical problems, including defective steering, clutch, and speedometer.
 It also had bald tires and no seat belts.
 Nickerson asked for repairs to the car, and while some were done, other things were left unfixed, including the lack of seatbelts.
 During the planned stunt the car collided head-on with a van, breaking von Beltz' neck and leaving her quadriplegic.

 When it became clear that von Beltz' personal injury lawsuit would exceed all available primary insurance coverage, the production's excess insurer, Interstate Fire (a subsidiary of Fireman's Fund Insurance Company) sued von Beltz and her employer, Stuntman Inc., for a declaratory judgment that von Beltz's lawsuit was not covered under its policy.
 In 1988, the U.S. Court of Appeals for the Ninth Circuit ruled that there was a duty to defend, and that there was also a duty to indemnify to the extent that von Beltz was seeking recovery for mental injuries (the exclusion for bodily injuries was ruled to be enforceable).

 She was eventually awarded $7 million although a judge reduced the amount and she ended up with $3.2 million.
 Much of the settlement went to her attorneys and to paying off medical bills.
 Her lawsuit against the movie's producers led to required seat-belt use in all stunt cars and caused the Directors Guild of America to prohibit directors from altering stunts on location.
 She died in October 2015 at age 59.

 Legacy

 The film was followed by two sequels, Cannonball Run II (1983) and Speed Zone (1989).
 The Cannonball Run and Cannonball Run II were Dean Martin's last films.
-The film also featured Jackie Chan in his second Hollywood role after The Big Brawl (1980).

 Sega AM2 game designer Yu Suzuki cited The Cannonball Run as an influence on his hit 1986 arcade racing game Out Run.